IFinners/todoian-archived/docs/tasks.rst

    add ["New Task Description"] {Date} {Repeat}

-Notes:

 - The Task description must be surrounded by double-quotes.
-- The date must be written in one of the formats mentioned in the :ref:`change-date` section.
+- The date must be in one of the formats detailed in the :ref:`change-date` section.
-- The repeat must be one of the options discussed in the :ref:`add-repeat` section.
+- The repeat must be one of the options detailed in the :ref:`add-repeat` section.

 Completing